Curious if an open relationship can work for you?

-Bronte: For us, it was about the sex but then he started seeing a girl and met her parents and that kind of thing and I was totally not okay with that.
-I pretty much told him I didn’t really want him to speak to her anymore and then I found out six months later that he still was.
-It can work for lots of other different people but for me, I never would.
-I don’t think I can trust anyone that enough anymore.
-There was a bit of cheating on his behalf as well and that kind of thing so I wouldn’t do it again but I’m sure it works for other people.
+Bronte: For us, it was about the sex, but then he started seeing a girl and met her parents and that kind of thing, and I was totally not okay with that.
+I pretty much told him I didn’t really want him to speak to her anymore, and then I found out six months later that he still was.
+It can work for lots of other different people, but for me, I never would.
+I don’t think I can trust anyone enough anymore.
+There was a bit of cheating on his behalf as well and that kind of thing, so I wouldn’t do it again, but I’m sure it works for other people.

-Hannah Riley: How do you figure out if an open relationship, as in; staying together but being able to have sex with other people, is worth trying?
+Hannah Riley: How do you figure out if an open relationship, as in, staying together but being able to have sex with other people, is worth trying?
 It could be great.
-You could explore your sexual boundaries and even become more solid as a couple or, it could completely backfire and potentially mean the end of the relationship.
+You could explore your sexual satisfaction and become more solid as a couple, or it could completely backfire and potentially mean the end of the relationship.
 How do you figure it out?
 Joining us on the podcast is Clinton Power, who is a couple’s therapist.
 First, we spoke to a caller who was in an open relationship until her boyfriend started to get controlling.

 Hannah Riley: Wow.
 Yeah.
 Why even agree to be in an open relationship if those are the terms and conditions?
 There’s nothing open about that.

 Ellen: Well, we did talk.
-We did say, if we did get jealous, we’ll talk to each other, which is what we did but I did not think it would get to that like, get a tracker on my phone.
+We did say if we did get jealous, we’d talk to each other, which is what we did, but I did not think it would get to that, like, get a tracker on my phone.